 After asking members of Alphabet Workers Union to help her file an unfair labor practice against Google and Modis, a settlement was reached, which includes Shannon’s suspension being overturned and Google posting a document in her data center that states, “You have the right to discuss wage rates, bonuses, and working conditions”.

 Shannon knew her rights.
-If you’re a data center worker and want to learn more about your rights as a worker, join us for an informational event:
+If you’re a data center worker and want to learn more about your rights as a worker, let us know!

 Before publicly announcing the Alphabet Workers Union on January 4th, 2021, our union has been involved in affecting change at Alphabet.
 We will continue to take action when there are injustices in the workplace and when we believe Alphabet isn’t living up to our values.